-Myeloma is a kind of plasma cell disorder with a ‘relapsing remitting’ behaviour that requires treatment intermittently.
-Myeloma, also known as multiple myeloma is a cancer arising from plasma cells, a type of white blood cell which is made in the bone marrow.
-About 5,500 people are diagnosed with this condition each year.
+Myeloma is a kind of plasma cell disorder with a 'relapsing remitting' behaviour that requires treatment intermittently.
+Myeloma, also known as multiple myeloma, is a cancer arising from plasma cells, a type of white blood cell which is made in the bone marrow.
+Around 5,500 people are diagnosed with this condition each year.

 Some other conditions are closely related to blood cancers.
-They are similar because the cells grow in an uncontrolled way.
-They tend to develop more slowly than blood cancers.
+They are similar because the cells grow in an uncontrolled way and they tend to develop more slowly than blood cancers.
 There may be too many or too few of certain types of blood cells.
 The cells may be made too quickly and don’t mature properly or may be damaged.
 These cells come from myeloid stem cells, which are made in the bone marrow.

 The main conditions are: